 Melbourne label Collective Closets makes conscious women’s clothing in vibrant prints and classics cuts.
-Its new range of face masks have been cut from last season’s dead-stock fabrics and are machine-washable.
+Its range of face masks are cut from dead-stock fabrics and are machine-washable.
 There are two options available: three layers of 100 per cent cotton, or two layers of cotton with an outer layer of wool-look fabric. $20.
 Shop online – the label is restocking regularly.

 Sisterworks is a not-for-profit organisation supporting women from refugee, migrant and asylum-seeking backgrounds by providing work and empowerment through commerce.
 The group operates hubs in Bendigo, Richmond and Dandenong where women can attend a range of programs, all focused on “learning by doing”.
 When the coronavirus lockdown forced the hubs to close, the group began thinking about ways it could maintain its activities so that community members – who are among the most vulnerable people in Australia – could still earn an income.
 The masks Sisterworks produces are simple enough to be made from home, keeping “sisters” employed while social distancing.
-They’re made from donated cotton fabric and loose-weave muslin, with a pocket to insert an extra filter layers. $18.
+They’re made from donated cotton fabric and loose-weave muslin, with a pocket to insert an extra filter layers. $14 to $20.
 Shop online.

 For something a little more luxe, Sydney sleepwear label Papinelle is selling pure silk masks.
 “Using silk provides a chic alternative to standard masks and also has the added benefit of being sustainable, washable and reusable,” says Papinelle founder Renae James.
 The masks are made using silk remnants sourced from Papinelle’s regular suppliers.
 They also have a pocket for inserting a filter. $39.95 each.
 Shop online.

 Clear Collective originally started producing masks in NSW in 2019 so people living in bushfire-affected regions could move around more safely outside.
 Now the company is making masks that come in a variety of prints, colours and sizes to help curb the spread of Covid-19.
 (Be sure to order a no-valve mask – masks with valves may be less effective at preventing the spread of coronavirus.) $44.95 to $59.95.
 Pre-order available online.